Watch videoimg[email protected]

 INFORMATION ON TREKKING SEASONS, TIPS, COSTS AND MORE

-This 14-day trek takes you through the heart of Upper Mustang, offering unrivaled views of the Annapurna and Dhaulagiri mountain ranges.
-Key highlights include the walled city of Lo Manthang and the sacred Muktinath Temple.
-The best time for this trek is during the dry season, from March to November.
+It is a 14 day trek that takes you through the heart of Upper Mustang, offering unrivaled views of the Annapurna and Dhaulagiri mountain ranges.
+The major attraction of this trekking is the forbidden city of Lo Manthang and the sacred Muktinath Temple.
+The best time for this trek is during the dry season from March to November.

 The Annapurna Circuit is a classic trek that circles the Annapurna massif, and the Mustang extension adds a thrilling adventure into the remote Mustang region.
-This 20-day journey showcases the diverse landscapes of Nepal, from lush forests to arid plateaus.
+This 20 day journey showcases the diverse landscapes of Nepal, from lush forest to arid plateaus.
 The ideal time for this trek is from October to early December and March to May.

-For those short on time or seeking a less strenuous trek, the Lower Mustang Trek offers a glimpse into the region’s beauty and culture.
-This 7-10 day trek takes you through picturesque villages, terraced fields, and apple orchards, with a backdrop of snow-capped mountains.
+For those short on time and seeking a less strenuous trek, the Lower Mustang Trek offers a glimpse into the region’s beauty and culture.
+This 7- 10 days trek takes you through picturesque villages, terraced fields and apple orchards with a backdrop of snow capped mountains.
 The best months to undertake this trek are from March to May and October to November.

 Mustang Mentions